Skip to main content Skip to navigation

 How to declare mitigating circumstances

-You should submit your mitigation through the ’Personal Circumstances’ tab on Tabula, which you can access through your personal student tabula page.
+You should submit your mitigation through the ’Personal Circumstances’ tab on Tabula, which you can access through your personal student Tabula page.

 Please make sure you include any related evidence required to support your application.
 These could be medical certificates or other forms of documented evidence by a third party verifying the nature of your mitigating circumstances.

 Please use this guideLink opens in a new window to declare your mitigating circumstances.
-Further detailed guidance on mitigating circumstances procedure is available here.
+Further detailed guidance on the mitigating circumstances procedure is available here.

 What if I experience technical difficulties during my assessments?